 The illustration shows the directions of the robots stress forces.
-The directions are valid for all floor mounted, tilted mounted and inverted robots.

 The table shows the various forces and torques working on the robot during different kinds of operation.

 These forces and torques are extreme values that are rarely encountered during operation.
 The values also never reach their maximum at the same time!